POOL PROBLEM SOLVER

 Check Pool Equipment First

 Start with the most accessible and common sources.
-Equipment leaks are often visible and account for about 30% of pool water loss.
+Equipment leaks are often visible and should be checked before assuming the pool shell is leaking.

 What to Inspect: